Setting up television in Portugal

 As for installation, you would be again advised to ask for recommendations.
 If you get any of the English speaking newspapers you will see adverts for SKY installers offering their services.
 Installation fees can vary so always get a quote in writing before you go ahead.

-Finally, remember that storms in the winter may affect reception!
+It's handy to note that storms in the winter may affect reception.

 Comment here on the article, or if you have a suggestion to improve this article, please click here.